sandypockets/epic-remark/README.md

 # `epic-remark`

+**Warning**: This package is still in development.
+It is not yet ready for production use.

 `epic-remark` is a Markdown to HTML processor built on top of `remark`.
 It adds GitHub-flavoured markdown capabilities, alongside some handy must-have custom plugins.

 Use the all-in-one `processMarkdown` function to format your markdown into HTML, or import the custom plugins working behind the scenes one-by-one to mix your own flavour of Markdown HTML.

+## Currently supported frameworks:
+* Next.js

 ### Dependencies
 - `remark`: `^15.0.1`